DocsaidLab/DocClassifier/README.md

 ## Benchmark

+Our test dataset was provided by the client who initiated this project.
+It consists of approximately 25,000 de-identified images that have undergone document localization and cropping, covering seven different categories with a highly uneven distribution.
+The data exhibit a wide range of issues such as varying light conditions, blurriness, glare, and cropping deformities due to corner detection errors.
+We only cleaned the dataset for "incorrect category labels" before using it to evaluate the model's performance.

-We have an internal test dataset, but due to privacy protection, we cannot make this dataset open source.
-We can only provide evaluation results based on this dataset.
+Due to privacy concerns, we are unable to open-source this dataset and can only share the evaluation results derived from it.

 ### Evaluation Protocol